 ## Rules:

-- You must ensure that the number of lines in the translated text is equal to the number of lines in the original content.
+- The number of translated lines must be equal to the number of original content lines.

-## Restrictions:
+## Constraints:

 ## Output Format